 Individuals may also apply by mail to the IRS.
 Form W-7’s must include original documentation or copies of these documents certified by the issuing agency.
 Photocopies and notarized copies of documentation will not be accepted.
 The Form W-7 and the required supporting documentation must be mailed with the tax return to the IRS Service Center in Austin, Texas (the address is in the Instructions for Form W-7 and is different from the address to mail tax returns only for processing).
 This office can be reached at (800) 829-1040.
 There is risk of delay in IRS returning the supplied documentation, or it being lost, so applying through an IRS Taxpayer Assistance Center or with the help of a Certified Agent is recommended.

 The Form W-7 and the separate instructions may be obtained free by calling the IRS at 1-800-TAX-FORM or at the IRS website: www.irs.gov/formspubs.

 Acceptance Agents are authorized by the IRS to assist applicants in completing applications for ITINs.

 However, some Acceptance Agents do not prepare tax returns.
 In that case, the completed Form W-7 certified by the Agent may be taken to a VITA site or commercial tax preparer and submitted with the tax return.
-Acceptance Agents may be found at colleges, financial institutions, accounting firms, nonprofit agencies and some Low-Income Taxpayer Clinics.
-Commercial tax preparers who are Acceptance Agents often charge a fee, typically about $35, but sometimes more, for completing the Form W-7.
+Acceptance Agents may be found at colleges, financial institutions, accounting firms, nonprofit agencies and some Low Income Taxpayer Clinics.
+Commercial tax preparers who are Acceptance Agents often charge a fee that can range from $35 to $150 for completing the Form W-7.
 (If an individual applies for an ITIN directly with the IRS, there is no fee.)

 To become an Acceptance Agent, an organization must: